media-cloud-ai/media-cloud-ai.github.com/contribution.md

 Each contribution must result in a Merge Request on the related Gitlab repository.

-When your development is complete, push your branch on the remote Gitlab repository, and create a Merge Request targetting a main branch (`develop` or `main`).
+When your development is complete, push your branch on the remote Gitlab repository, and create a Merge Request targeting a main branch (`develop` or `main`).

 You must __assign yourself as an Assignee__: meaning that you are responsible for the changes proposed, and you will be in charge of merging the branch into the target branch.